Anchorage Press: History

-Established in 1992 by Bill Boulay, Barry Bialik, and Nick Coltman as the Anchorage Bypass, it was renamed the Anchorage Press in 1994.

-In 2006, Anchorage Press Publishing, which published the newspaper, was purchased by Wick Communications, owner of the Mat-Su Valley Frontiersman.
-In 2022, the paper discontinued it's print edition and went online only.
-In January 2025, the company announced it was looking to sell the paper.
+In September 1992, Bill Boulay, Barry Bialik, and Nick Coltman established the Anchorage Bypass.
+In 1994, it was renamed the Anchorage Press.
+In 2006, Anchorage Press Publishing, which published the newspaper, was purchased by Wick Communications, the owner of the Mat-Su Valley Frontiersman.
+In 2022, the paper discontinued its print edition becoming an online only publication.
+Most staff were laid off; the paper had lost $150,000 in the past year.